Blockstream/satellite/doc/sdr.md

 blocksat-cli gqrx-conf
 ```

-> NOTE: this assumes you are going to use gqrx with an RTL-SDR dongle.
+> Note: this command assumes you are using an RTL-SDR dongle.

 ## Running